SkeideLab/SPOT/00_HCP/README.md

 # Folders

-`template´ : This folder has retinotopy templates (Benson's eccentricity and polarangle and Wang's template) on the fs_LR space and the transformation from fsaverage to fs_LR space.
+<sub>template<\sub> : This folder has retinotopy templates (Benson's eccentricity and polarangle and Wang's template) on the fs_LR space and the transformation from fsaverage to fs_LR space.
 - 'ccf_model': This folder has subcodes are included in 'HCP_ccf_model', it is same with 02_ccfanalysis>ccf_model

 # Sequence of code